VincentEquityLab/Capstone/README.md

 | view           | 0.40                   |

-## 5. Outliers

-Outliers check was performed using Z-Score on key numerical fields such as `price`, `sqft_living`, and `sqft_lot`.
-No extreme outliers were removed, as most values fell within reasonable ranges.
-Some skewness was observed in `sqft_lot` and `price`, which were addressed via log transformation in the Feature Engineering phase.

 ## 5. 📦 Outliers

 Outliers check was performed using Z-Score on key numerical fields such as `price`, `sqft_living`, and `sqft_lot`.